mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Layertree Buttons.

-The checkbox next to the respective layer name **[2]** allows to turn a layer on and off.
+The checkbox next to the respective layer name allows to turn a layer on and off.
 If the checkbox is set, the Layer will appear in the map.
 However, it will continue to respect the defined rules of the Layerset, such as scale-dependent display.

-The "i"-icon next to a layer name **[3]** indicates if the FeatureInfo-function is enabled.
+The "i"-icon next to a layer name indicates if the FeatureInfo-function is enabled.
 The FeatureInfo-function is inactive if the "i"-icon is grayed out.
 If you activate the function with a click, the icon is dark gray and has a frame.
 If activated, the requested information of the layer appears in a dialog box.

-The function **Hide info** allows you to disable the FeatureInfo-function.
-Independently of the settings in the Layerset or source the FeatureInfo-function is no longer possible.

-The checkbox **Allow Reorder at TOC** controls whether layers may be freely rearranged using drag & drop in the layertree.

-The checkbox **Thematic layer** activates the thematic division of levels.
-See below for configuration.

 Workflow thematic Layertree